adultyoung/Artifact/README.md

 ### Backend start

 First you need to create db with name "artifact" in postgreSQL.
-Login and password are in properties file.
+Login, password and path to db are in properties file.

 `gradle Build` : go to root dir with  `build.gradle` and run: